The Field Notes

-This responsive initiative partners artists from across Wyoming with public lands advocates and policymakers to co-create a series of free, accessible posters that celebrate—and advocate for—our shared public lands.
-Great for rallies, hanging in your living room window, or sharing with another pal in the West.
-Three posters to date!
+Public Lands // Public Hands is a responsive initiative from Alces that brings together artists from across Wyoming with public lands advocates and policymakers to co-create a series of free, accessible posters celebrating—and fighting for—our shared public lands.

 COMMUNITY KITCHEN